 As a school we are working hard at recycling paper, cardboard, plastic and tins.
 We are monitoring our food waste from lunchtimes and are working with our chefs on the school menu so that we can try and reduce food waste.

-Our Eco Warriors are active within school, working on the school planting and encouraging others to look after our lovely school environment and landscape.
+Our Eco Team are active within school, working on the school planting and encouraging others to look after our lovely school environment and landscape.

 Children are encouraged to walk, cycle or scoot to school and to register how they have got to school on our WOW (Walk to School) tool - see link to our launch in September